Enayut/Enayut/README.md

 - 👋 Hi, I’m @Enayut
 - 👀 I’m interested in doing something purposeful in life
 - 🌱 I’m currently learning DSA javascript and how to navigate through boredome
-- 💞️ I’m looking to collaborate on ~sex~
+- 💞️ I’m looking to collaborate on web dev
 - 📫 How to reach me: heres my discord _vishwesh

 <!---